 Easily Scanned and Viewed

-Human beings are highly visual and because 90% of the information that comes to the brain is visual you need to tap into that “optic nerve” as quickly as possible with your content.
+Human beings are highly visual, and because 90% of the information that comes to the brain is visual, you need to tap into that “optic nerve” as quickly as possible with your content.
+Therefore, these visuals allow for information to be easier understood and the information to be retained better.

 Eye-tracking studies have shown that internet readers pay close attention to information-carrying images.
 In fact, when the images are relevant, readers spend more time looking at the images than they do reading text on the page.

 Have an important message you want to convey that people will actually remember?
 Add an infographic to it.
-Studies have shown that people can recall 65% of the visual content that they see almost three days later.
-Compared to about 10% of text only content three days after it’s read.
+Studies have shown that people can recall 65% of the visual content they see almost three days later.
+Compared to about 10% of text-only content three days after it’s read.

 Big SEO Benefits